 As far as makeup products go, I personally think lipstick is probably the most intimidating out there.
 When I was starting, I was nervous too.
-I tried a lot of bad shades before I figured out which shades are perfect for my skin tone.
-I’ll tell you a secret, any woman can wear lipstick.
-It’s just a matter of finding the right and perfect shade for you.
-I actually find choosing the right blush shade easier than choosing the perfect lipstick shade for you.
+I tried a lot of bad shades before I figured out which lipstick shades are perfect for my skin tone.
+I’ll tell you a secret: any woman can wear lipstick.
+It’s just a matter of finding the right and the perfect shade for you.
+I actually find choosing the right blush shade easier than choosing the perfect lipstick shade.

 So, if you’re a lipstick novice, do not fret.
 I am here to help you and I know you are excited to know how to find the perfect shade of lipstick.
 After this, you won’t ever waste your money on lippies that simply won’t work for your skin tone.
 There are thousands of lipstick shades and this beginner’s guide will be your ultimate favorite.